ms-jpq/coq_nvim/README.md

 Check out the [basic config](https://github.com/ms-jpq/fancy-completion/blob/nvim/config/config.json) before you proceed.

-To customize, you are to set `g:fancy_completion_settings` to a dictionary with the same format.
+To customize, you are to set `g:nap_settings` to a dictionary with the same format.

 The newer dictionary will automatically be merged with the older one.